 Physical Education provides scholars with opportunities to describe individual and team sports and demonstrate a firm understanding of healthy choices through physical fitness.
-Scholars analyze the effects of healthy choices on physical well being, participate in physical activities regardless of their athletic level, practice good sportsmanship while developing an enjoyment of physical activity and developing an understanding of the importance of maintaining physical fitness.
+Scholars analyze the effects of healthy choices on physical well-being, participate in physical activities regardless of athletic level, and practice good sportsmanship while enjoying physical activity and understanding the importance of maintaining physical fitness.

 Middle School Art introduces scholars to basic art processes.
-Scholars will gain an understanding of the creative process through: visual problem solving, brainstorming, editing, re-working and reflection.
+Scholars will understand the creative process through visual problem solving, brainstorming, editing, re-working and reflection.
 Art is designed to provide scholars with the foundations of artistic expression.
-Historical and contemporary artists and styles will be incorporated into many projects in order to provide cultural understanding and context.
-Assignments are hands-on project-based learning that focus on the elements and principles of design.
-Middle School Art scholars create artwork using a variety of two-dimensional and three dimensional techniques and mediums, including but not limited to drawing and colored pencils, oil pastels, paper mache and paint.
-Through in-class writing and critiques, scholars analyze their own artwork and the artwork of peers and major artists.
+Historical and contemporary artists and styles will be incorporated into many projects to provide cultural understanding and context.
+Assignments are hands-on project-based learning that focuses on the elements of art and principles of design.
+Middle School Art scholars create artwork using a variety of two-dimensional and three-dimensional techniques and mediums, including but not limited to drawing and colored pencils, oil pastels, watercolors, and paint.
+Through in-class writing and critiques, scholars analyze their artwork and the artwork of peers and major artists.
 Scholars develop a personal portfolio that includes in-class and independent projects.

 Computer Media introduces scholars to multimedia design and implementation.
-It explores a variety of digital platforms to create unique products spanning both visual and auditory design.
-Computer Media involves principles and theories in multimedia presentation, as well as discussing responsible and ethical usage.
-Emphasis is on user friendly applications, utilization of digital image, digital video and audio and presentation through a variety of digital outlets.
-Scholars design and present computer based multimedia interactive projects and further their typing skills through monthly practice.
+It explores a variety of digital platforms to create unique products spanning visual and auditory design.
+Computer Media involves principles and theories in multimedia presentation and discussing responsible and ethical usage.
+Emphasis is on user-friendly applications, using digital images, digital video and audio, and presentation through various digital outlets.
+Scholars design and present computer-based multimedia interactive projects and further their typing skills through monthly practice.